sourtin/igem15-sw/README.md

 to interact with the shapeoko directly, use `python -m hw.shapeoko.driver` for a wrapped shell or run the `serial` test and connect to the shapeoko's serial port

+## Rants
+Python 3 is a pita on the raspberry pi because raspbian repos:
+1) Only have python 3.2
+2) Have less than a fifth of modules available in python2 available as packages for python3 So Souradip refuses to use python 3 because it makes his life so much easier and more time is spent making code instead of head-banging and questioning why package X isn't working.
+Also, openslide should really not be a dependancy...

+To get python2 up and running with dependancies:
+    sudo apt-get install python-flask python-pip
+    sudo pip install waitress

+TODO:: Replace mjpg-streamer with custom python-based code TODO:: Webshell UI (+motors+led control)
+TODO:: MicroMaps